1904–05 Football League

 The 1904–05 season was the 17th season of The Football League.
 Woolwich Arsenal were the first club from southern England to feature in the top flight of English football since its inception in 1888–89.

 Final league tables

-The tables below are reproduced here in the exact form that they can be found at The Rec.Sport.Soccer Statistics Foundation website and in Rothmans Book of Football League Records 1888–89 to 1978–79, with home and away statistics separated.

-Beginning with the season 1894–95, clubs finishing level on points were separated according to goal average (goals scored divided by goals conceded), or more properly put, goal ratio.
+Beginning in the 1894–95 season, clubs finishing level on points were separated according to goal average (goals scored divided by goals conceded).
 In case one or more teams had the same goal difference, this system favoured those teams who had scored fewer goals.
 The goal average system was eventually scrapped beginning with the 1976–77 season.

-During the first five seasons of the league, that is until the season 1893–94, re-election process concerned the clubs which finished in the bottom four of the league.
+During the first six seasons of the league, (up to the 1893–94 season), re-election process concerned the clubs which finished in the bottom four of the league.
 From the 1894–95 season and until the 1920–21 season the re-election process was required of the clubs which finished in the bottom three of the league.